Abandonment option: The option of terminating an investment earlier than originally planned.

 American-style option: An option contract that can be exercised at any time between the date of purchase and the expiration date.
 Most exchange-traded options are American style.

-Amortization: The repayment of a loan by instalments.
+Amortization: The repayment of a loan by installments.

 Amortization factor: The pool factor implied by the scheduled amortization assuming no prepayments.